Cire perdue, C. Valsuani

 – WAX / A.VALSUANI / LOST

-– Lost wax / A.Valsuani / Paris (only one example)
+– Worn wax / A. Valsuani / Paris (unique example)

-Attilio’s foundry appears in trade directories only in 1933: from 1933 to 1935 as “New artistic lost-wax foundry” , and from 1936 as “Valsuani, lost-wax casting.”
+The Attilio foundry appears in trade directories only in 1933 as the “New artistic lost-wax foundry,” then from 1936 as "Valsuani, lost-wax casting."

 III – 2) VALSUANI Lucien

-III – 3) VALSUANI Claude – son of Lucien
+III – 3) VALSUANI Claude – Son of Lucien

-Claude then contributed financially to the creation of a new foundry, run by his former workshop manager Gerard Delmas (see paragraph IV).
+Claude later invested in creation of a new foundry led by his former workshop manager Gérard Delmas (see Section IV).
+Claude died in October 1985.

-III – 4) VALSUANI Thierry – son of Claude
+III – 4) VALSUANI Thierry – Son of Claude

 IV – AFTER VALSUANI: DELVAL